Paid weeks per year: 52

 About the role

-We are looking for a proactive and self-motivated clerk who will provide high quality advice, support and administrative assistance to our governing body.
-This involves arranging meetings, taking minutes, keeping records and advising the governing body on local and national legislative developments that will impact on our work.
+We are looking for a Clerk who will provide high-level advice, support and administrative assistance to the Governing Bodies for Stanford Infant and Stanford Junior Schools.
+This involves arranging meetings, taking minutes, keeping records and advising the Governing Body on local and national developments that will impact on their work.

-Completed application forms accepted online via the 'Apply' button or by email/post direct to the school address: Whiteway Lane, Rottingdean, Brighton, East Sussex, BN2 7HB, email: email@example.com
+Completed application forms accepted by email/post direct to the school address:

 Work Permits: This role does not meet the requirement for UK Visas and Immigration (UKVI) Points-based Immigration System.
 Successful candidates will need to evidence that they have the Right to Work in the UK.

 Please note that this post is exempt from the Rehabilitation of Offenders Act 1974, and is subject to a Disclosure & Barring Service (DBS) Check.

 Brighton & Hove Schools - Taking Action for Equality